jacobjoaquin/csd/_doc_source/source/pysco_evolving_amen.rst

 The drum 'n' bass score is in 4/4.
 While the cue() object allows us to treat beats local to the current measure, the arguments for the cue() are in absolute global time in the previous section.
-Out of the box, Python Score does not support measures.
+Out of the box, PythonScore does not support measures.
 However, Python lets you *roll your own*.
 Implementing 4/4 measures is done by `defining a new function
 <http://docs.python.org/2/tutorial/controlflow.html#defining-functions>`_.